jprayner/piconet/driver/nodejs/README.md

 Each frame begins with the same two bytes for the destination station/network and a further two bytes for the source station/network.

 1. A scout frame always has at least two additional bytes:
     - the control byte (0x80 in this case, indicating a fileserver operation)
     - the port numbber (0x99 here, the well-known fileserver `COMMAND` port)
     - note that some scouts contain extra data (e.g. for the `NOTIFY` or `POKE` "immediate" operation)
 2. The fileserver sends an acknowledgement of the scout back to the client
     - ACK frames only contain the four bytes of destination/source addresses
     - a scout ACK means "go ahead": the server is listening and ready to handle the type of data expected for the control byte/port combination
-3 The client proceeds by sending the body of the message to the server in a data frame
+3. The client proceeds by sending the body of the message to the server in a data frame
     - the data frame starts with the 4-bytes of destinstation/source addresses
     - the format of the remainder of the frame is dependent on the operation being performed (note the text `DIR` of the CLI command)
     - data frames are _typically_ a couple of kB or less in length
     - some operations such as `PEEK` or `POKE` can generate much larger data frames (e.g. 20kB for a screen grab, depending on video mode)
 4. The fileserver sends a further acknowledgement frame back to the client
    - the data ACK indicates that the data frame was received successfully

 ### Broadcast frames

-A broadcast frame looks much like a scout:

-1. Destination station number (always 255 to indicate a broadcast)
-2. Destination network number (always 255 to indicate a broadcast)
-3. Source station number
-4. Source network number
-5. Control byte
-6. Port number

-This is typically followed by 8 bytes of data.
-More are possible but this causes problems on certain Econet stacks.
+A broadcast frame looks much like a scout.
+The destination station and network numbers are set to 255 to indicate a broadcast, and a control byte and port indicate the disposition of the data.
+Upto 8 bytes of data follow (larger amounts of data cause problems on certain Econet stacks).

 Here's a capture of a bridge solicitation broadcast message, sent by a BBC Master when `BREAK` is pressed: